apache/nuttx/configs/freedom-k64f/README.txt

     3. The Serial Console is provided on UART3 with the correct pin configuration for use with an Arduino Serial Shield.

+    4. Support for NSH built-in applications is enabled, but no built-in applications have been configured in.

-    4. An SDHC driver is enabled in this configuration but does not yet work.
+    5. An SDHC driver is enabled in this configuration but does not yet work.
        The basic problem seems to be that it does not sense the presence of the SD card on PTE6.
 No interrupts are generated when the SD card is inserted or removed.
 You might want to disable SDHC and MMC/SD if